-A CORNET client log entry is required when an instructor interviews or considers an inmate for employment.
-When an inmate has his employment terminated for any reason the person responsible for the termination will complete a CORNET client log entry outlining all relevant details.
+A Clog entry is required when an instructor interviews or considers an inmate for employment, whether he is hired or not.
+When an inmate has his employment terminated for any reason the person responsible for the termination shall write an entry outlining the reason and any conditions.